-Located in the Garden District, Lafayette Cemetery No. 1 is a non-denominational, non-segregated burying ground shaded by groves of lush greenery.
+Located in the Garden District, Lafayette Cemetery No. 1 is a non-denominational, non-segregated burial ground shaded by groves of lush greenery and opulent homes.
 Built in 1833, the cryptic land, which exudes a strong sense of Southern gothic, is the oldest of seven municipal, city-operated cemeteries in New Orleans.
-Named after the city of its own name, the Lafayette Cemetery No. 1 is the place where many society tombs such as the Independent Order of Odd Fellows, the German Presbyterian Community, the Home for Destitute Orphan Boys, and the New Orleans Home for the Incurables, were laid to rest.
+Named after the city of Lafayette, this cemetery is the final resting place of some of the city’s outcasts, including the Independent Order of Odd Fellows, the German Presbyterian Community, the Home for Destitute Orphan Boys, and the New Orleans Home for the Incurables.
 However, the most popular residents of the graveyard are fictional, considering author and native New Orleanian, Anne Rice, used the place as inspiration for burying The Mayfair Witches and viciously evil vampire Lestat.

 Charity Hospital and Katrina Memorial Cemetery

-Located on Canal Street, Charity Hospital and Katrina Memorial Cemetery is the graveyard were thousands of unfortunate indigents claimed by yellow fever where laid to rest.
-The Charity Hospital, which received 87 corpses in the span of four days during 1847, closed permanently after Hurricane Katrina made its historic landfall.
+Located on Canal Street, 5056 is the graveyard where thousands of unfortunate indigents claimed by yellow fever were laid to rest.
+The Charity Hospital, which received 87 corpses in the span of four days in 1847, closed permanently after Hurricane Katrina made its historic landfall.
 The Katrina Memorial, built on the site of the vanished hospital, opened in 2007 to honor the storm’s unclaimed victims.